slarmoo/.github/profile/webServices/uiTesting/uiTesting.md

 This is just a simple example of the powerful functionality of Playwright.
 You are encouraged to explore its functionality and even add some tests to your projects.
 Once you have gained some competency with Playwright you will find that you can write your code faster and feel more confident when changing things around.

-## Testing various devices - Browser Stack
+## Testing various devices - BrowserStack

 With the ability to run automated UI tests, we now turn our attention to testing on the multitude of various devices.
 There are several services out there that help with this.
 One of these is [BrowserStack](https://www.browserstack.com/).
 BrowserStack lets you pick from a long list of physical devices that you can run interactively, or use when driving automated tests with Selenium.
 The image below only shows a partial list of iPhone devices.
 BrowserStack also has devices for Android, Mac, and Windows.